grpc/grpc.io/content/docs/languages/python/generated-code.md

 }
 ```

-gRPC `protoc` plugin will synthesize code elements along the lines
+When compiled, the gRPC `protoc` plugin generates code similar to the following
-of what follows in the corresponding `_pb2_grpc.py` file:
+`_pb2_grpc.py` file:

 ```python